Before buying a smartwatch, understand what type of user you are

 Integration with the cell phone system is very important.
 Features that are great on paper lose value when they rely on unstable applications or inconsistent syncing.
 When it comes to the decision to purchase a smartwatch, it is worth transforming the evaluation into concrete questions: what needs to happen every day, who depends on the result, what data goes into the process and what would be the cost of a failure?
 This approach reduces impulse decisions and shows whether the chosen solution solves the entire task or just the most visible part of it.

-Another point is to define limits.
+Another point is to set limits.
 Not everything needs to be automated, installed, purchased or configured.
 Often, a clear manual procedure is better than a poorly maintained complex tool.
 Use technology where there is repetition, risk of forgetting or need for standardization.
 Keep sensitive decisions under human review, especially when they involve personal data, money, reputation or communication with others.

 When advanced features matter

-Smartwatch is good when it solves something that a cell phone solves poorly: quick monitoring, passive recording and discreet notifications.
+A smartwatch is good when it solves something that a cell phone solves poorly: quick monitoring, passive recording and discreet notifications.
 When it comes to the decision to purchase a smartwatch, it is worth transforming the evaluation into concrete questions: what needs to happen every day, who depends on the result, what data goes into the process and what would be the cost of a failure?
 This approach reduces impulse decisions and shows whether the chosen solution solves the entire task or just the most visible part of it.

 Warning sign